 Amerisleep features Bio-Pur®, plant-based memory foam, in their AS1.
 Bio-Pur® has an advanced open-cell structure, so it’s more breathable and responsive than traditional memory foam—which is ideal for hot sleepers.
 Since this layer is only 2 inches thick, it’ll allow for just enough sinkage to relieve pressure points.
 Otherwise, the AS1 should feel notably firm and sturdy.

 The base layer of the AS1 is 8 inches of Bio-Core®.
 Bio-Core® is durable to reinforce the layer (and sleeper) above and prevent sagging.

 The AS1, like all Amerisleep mattresses, is backed by a 100-night sleep trial and a 20-year warranty.

 - Cradles the joints to relieve pain

 It can be costly to try out different mattress firmnesses if you take the route of buying different mattresses.
 Choosing a dual-side mattress can give you a two-in-one bed that lets you experiment with sleep styles and keep a versatile mattress on hand for visitors.
-When it comes to two-side budget mattresses, the Nest FLIP Hybrid is our top recommendation.
+When it comes to two-side budget mattresses, the Nest Robin, formerly known as the FLIP Hybrid, is our top recommendation.